-6. Understand company’s goals better
+6. Understand the company’s goals better

 Motivated employees want to understand how their work contributes to the overall company success.
-Therefore, they always want to understand what the company’s mission, vision and objectives are.
+Therefore, they always want to understand what the company’s mission, vision, and objectives are.

 7. Work towards achieving their own goals

-Understanding the company's goals, motivated employees are excellent in understanding and achieving their own goals.
+By understanding the company's goals, motivated employees are excellent in understanding and achieving their own goals.

-8. Work towards achieving company’s goals
+8. Work towards achieving the company’s goals

 In addition to working hard to achieve their own goals, motivated employees also care about achieving team and company goals.